 - The negligent driver’s insurance company.
 If the police are able to locate the negligent driver, you can file a claim with his automobile insurance company—if he has a valid policy.

 - The negligent driver.
 When the negligent driver has no insurance, you can pursue your claim for compensation against him individually if you can identify him.
 You may obtain a civil judgment against the driver, but could find it difficult to collect what you are owed if he does not have sufficient assets or income to pay you.

 - Restitution.
 Fleeing the scene of an accident is a crime in Georgia.
 If the driver is criminally charged, you can ask the judge to order him to pay your vehicle repair costs, medical bills, lost wages, and more as restitution to you as part of his criminal sentence.

 - Your own insurance company.
 There are several options for obtaining compensation from your own insurance company.
 If you purchased collision insurance, you can make a claim for your vehicle repairs, car rental fees, and other property damage.
 MedPay optional insurance coverage could pay your medical bills regardless of who was at fault in causing your crash.
 Finally, if you purchased uninsured motorist coverage, you can file a claim for your personal injuries if you are unable to locate the hit and run driver or he had no insurance.
 Underinsured motorist coverage can pay some of your losses if his policy is not sufficient to fully compensate you.

 You should contact an experienced car accident attorney after your accident if you were the victim of a hit and run crash.
 He may have ways to help you locate the other driver and can help negotiate your settlement with your own insurance company—often as difficult as with the negligent driver’s insurance company.
-Call Brauns Law today at (404) 998-5252 to schedule your free consultation to learn how we can assist you.
+Call Brauns Law, PC today at (404) 998-5252 to schedule your free consultation to learn how we can assist you.